 This Quarterly Report on Form 10-Q contains "forward-looking statements" as defined under United States federal securities laws.
 The forward-looking statements are contained principally in the sections of this Quarterly Report entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors."
-These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performances or achievements, expressed or implied by the forward-looking statements.
+These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 Forward-looking statements include, but are not limited to, statements about:

-- our ability to market, commercialize and achieve market acceptance for our products; - our ability to successfully expand our sales and clinical support capabilities; - our ability to successfully complete the development of, and obtain regulatory clearance or approval for, our current product candidates; and - the estimates regarding the sufficiency of our cash resources.
+- future revenues from sales of ClearPoint system products; - our ability to market, commercialize and achieve broader market acceptance for our ClearPoint system products; - our ability to successfully complete the development of, and obtain regulatory clearance or approval for, our ClearTrace system; and - the estimates regarding the sufficiency of our cash resources.